ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 1 - Outlining setup and arranging storage.md

 - **Ghost server**\
   Its contents data will be stored in a persistent volume prepared on a local HDD storage drive.

 Also be aware that all the services making up this Ghost platform will run in the same K3s agent node.
-This is because all the local storage will be setup in one agent node, and Kubernetes applies the affinity rule of making its pods run in the same nodes that provide their storage.
+This is because all the local storage will be setup in one agent node, and Kubernetes applies the affinity rule of making pods run in the node that provides their storage.

 ## Choosing the K3s agent node for running Ghost